BDC Hamburger Icon

 2. Upgrade the RAM.

-RAM, or random access memory, is a form of memory storage that allows laptops to feature games and store other large files.
-Adding RAM, and thus more memory, can help speed up a computer that has a lot of large files on it.
-For more intensive functions, like video editing, choose 16GB of RAM.
+Random access memory (RAM) is a form of memory storage that allows laptops to run programs, feature games and store other large files temporarily.
+Adding RAM and, therefore, more memory, can help speed up a computer with many large files.
+For more intensive functions, like video editing, consider choosing 32GB of RAM.

-Generally, 8GB is the minimum amount of RAM you should have on a computer, but not all laptops are upgradable.
-Adding RAM also requires installation, and many newer laptops may come with RAM coupled with the computer’s motherboard, meaning it can’t be adjusted.
+Generally, 8GB to 16GB is the minimum recommended amount of RAM for a computer, but not all laptops are upgradable.
+Adding RAM also requires installation and many newer laptops may come with RAM soldered directly to the motherboard, meaning it can’t be adjusted.

-Windows offers the option to reinstall an operating system without losing all of the files on your computer.
+Windows offers the option to reinstall an operating system without losing all your files.
 Reinstalling Windows is like hitting the reset button on your computer — by removing and reinstalling the OS, only your essential files will remain.
 Here’s how to do this:

 2. Click the Update & Security tab.